mjf1406/slot-scheduler/README.md

 2024/11/10

+- UX: can disable a time slot, but it does not persist in the DB
 - UI: there is a border around the slots to more easily tell them apart
 - fixed: classes can now be deleted properly